RickCogley/RCC-Hugo2015/content/post/20160303-run-a-tftp-server-on-mac-osx.md

 ### Symlink the tftpboot folder

-You used to be able to change the ``tftpboot`` path, but OS X El Capitan has stronger security via its SIP system which makes things more difficult.
+You used to be able to change the ``tftpboot`` path, but OS X El Capitan and later macOSs have stronger security via their "SIP" system which makes things more difficult.
 Just symlink the ``tftpboot`` to a folder you have full control over.
 You can do it like this:

 {{< prism bash command-line >}}cd /private/ sudo rm -rf tftpboot